wiremock/wiremock-npm/README.md

 This example is in the repo in [`example-mock-api-with-express`](/example-mock-api-with-express).

 It starts a server with [ExpressJS](https://www.npmjs.com/package/expressjs) and delegates to a frontend and an API.
-Like this:

 When running `npm run serve` it will start this setup:

 ```
 http://localhost:8080/
   |